butterw55/roadrunner/libplugins/wrappers/Python/README.txt

 libRoadRunners Python PluginAPI using ctypes
-Totte Karlsson (tottek@gmail.com)

 The rrPlugins_CAPI.py file is a python wrapper using ctypes and RoadRunners rrplugins_c_api library.
-If you import this script in your on script, you will get access to the functionality as documented on the RoadRunner website: http://docs.libroadrunner.org/rrLibPluginsPythonAPI/html/index.html
+If you import this script in your own script, you will get access to the functionality as documented on the RoadRunner website: http://docs.libroadrunner.org/rrLibPluginsPythonAPI/html/index.html

 On top of the API defined by rrPlugins_CAPI.py, another user friendly API is defined, in the file rrPlugins.py.